devopscodelab/Hetzner-Cloud-Kubernetes/README.md

 talos-worker-2      Ready    <none>          4m    v1.28.0
 ```

+## Automation & Reproducibility

+This deployment is **100% automated** and **fully reproducible**.
+No manual steps or separate scripts required.

+### Key Features

+✅ **Single Command Deployment**: `terraform apply` does everything
+✅ **Cloud-Init Integration**: Talos OS installed automatically on boot
+✅ **Idempotent**: Running `terraform apply` multiple times is safe
+✅ **Clean Destruction**: `terraform destroy` removes everything cleanly

+### How It Works

+1. Terraform creates servers with Ubuntu 22.04 image
+2. Cloud-init script downloads and installs Talos OS to disk
+3. Server reboots into Talos OS
+4. Terraform provisioners wait for Talos API, then bootstrap cluster
+5. kubeconfig automatically retrieved and saved

 ## Developer Self-Service with Crossplane

 The core feature of this platform: developers can deploy production-ready HTTPS services without infrastructure knowledge.